Understanding the Impact of Effective Teenage Pregnancy Prevention Programs

 In this review, however, we are comparing treatment and control groups using the same measures across all studies (proportions sexually active, proportions using contraceptives or proportions becoming pregnant).
 It is therefore analytically accurate and substantively preferable to use unstandardized mean differences in this context.
 By doing so, we can compare the effects of each program according to the actual proportions of adolescents who modified their behavior relative to the proportion of controls who did so.

-Tables 2, 3 and 4 show the levels of sexual experience, contraceptive use and pregnancy experience in the treatment and the control group before each program began or in its early stages (baseline) and the levels after the program had been running for some time (follow-up).
+Table 2, Table 3 and Table 4 show the levels of sexual experience, contraceptive use and pregnancy experience in the treatment and the control group before each program began or in its early stages (baseline) and the levels after the program had been running for some time (follow-up).
 The tables also present the amount of change that occurred between baseline and follow-up for each group.
 Finally, the tables show the unstandardized mean difference between the treatment and the control group in the change that occurred during the period studied and indicate whether this effect was statistically significant.
 Because the statistical significance of the difference between groups in the amount of change is a result of both the levels of change and the size of the study groups, a small absolute effect for one program may be statistically significant, while a larger effect for another program may not.

 DELAYING SEXUAL INITIATION